- 1. Walk the Hazards loop track to wineglass bay on the Freycinet peninsula.

 Small group tour to Discover Tasmania's wildlife

-is one of 's last great wildlife strongholds.
-This makes it a naturalist's paradise on one of our .
-This makes it a naturalist’s paradise.
-On this guided tour for a maximum of 12 people, Wildlife-rich destinations are found at regular intervals along our route on this 16-day tour of Tasmania for mature and senior travellers.
+Tasmania is one of Australia's last great wildlife strongholds.
+This makes it a naturalist's paradise on one of our Tasmania package tours.
+On this guided tour for a maximum of 12 people, Wildlife-rich destinations are found at regular intervals along our route on this 19-day tour of Tasmania for mature and senior travellers.
 There is an opportunity to observe a variety of endemic species, like the Eastern Quoll, the Quoll are rare or extinct on the Australian mainland, but still relatively common in many parts of Tasmania.
 Combine this with the dramatic scenery of places like the Gordon River, Cradle Mountain, the rugged South East coast and the South West coast and any National Park creates for a visually stunning trip.
 We enjoy a relatively easy walk during the tour to the stunning Shadow Lake for example, near Lake St. Clair and experience the ‘real Tasmania’.
 Each day of this trip reveals amazing aspects of Tasmania’s ecology.
 By day, Wombat, Platypus and Echidna are foraging abroad and as night falls, many other animals, like the Tasmanian Pademelon, Bennett’s Wallaby and Long-nosed Potoroo appear from their hidden daytime resting places.
-This particular allows our to get you to the right locations to observe the shy creatures of the night.
+This particular holiday package allows our tour guide to get you to the right locations to observe the shy creatures of the night.

-The aim of Odyssey's is to provide access to a variety of natural Tasmanian locations where wildlife can be experienced, including visiting World Heritage areas such as the Tarkine rainforest.
-Where possible, ecosystems will be analysed in relation to the animals we see.
+The aim of Odyssey's Tasmania package tours is to provide access to a variety of natural Tasmanian locations where wildlife can be experienced, including visiting World Heritage areas such as the Tarkine rainforest or places such as Cape Grim in the North West Where possible, ecosystems will be analysed in relation to the animals we see.
 During our learning about the wildlife of Tasmania we will also examine aspects of Tasmania’s Aboriginal and Early European history, as well as a look at the conservation history of this island state.

-Odyssey's are limited to a maximum of 12 travellers on any one program.
+Odyssey's package tours to Tasmania are limited to a maximum of 12 travellers on any one program.

 Tour of Tasmania